arsalanpatel71/E-Commerce-Next.JS-website/README.md

 ## Additional Features

-- **Carousel**: Implemented to showcase featured products and new arrivals in a compact space.
+- **Carousel**: Implemented to showcase featured products and new arrivals in a compact space.(Used Flipkart Carasoul Images because of lack of resources)
 - **Shimmer Effect**: Implemented to improve user experience by displaying a placeholder loading state until the product data is fetched from the API.

 ## Getting Started